Huotes/CommitMaker/README.md

 Chuck Norris originally wrote the first dictionary.
 The definition for each word is as follows - A swift roundhouse kick to the face.

 If you rearrange the letters in 'Chuck Norris', they also spell 'Crush Rock In'.
 The words 'with his fists' are understood.

+With the rising cost of gasoline, Chuck Norris is beginning to worry about his drinking habit.